 Boards & Committees

 The Board of Trustees manages the business and material affairs of the church, other than the Investment Funds.
 They are responsible for ensuring that church property is cared for to the extent that funding permits.
 A term of service is normally three (3) years with the option of being re-elected one additional term.
 In addition, the Board of Trustees is responsible for the oversight of the administrative staff and custodial staff.

 The Music Committee, consisting of six (6) members, meets monthly with the Director of Music Ministry to exchange ideas, give feedback, and provide support.
 The Director is evaluated by the committee yearly after a review of his/her job performance.
 The committee hires musicians for special music and to serve as organ substitutes, arranges for piano and organ tuning, and organizes fundraisers, such as dinner concerts, to help defray expenses.
 Two (2) members shall be elected annually for a term of three (3) years.

 Lay Delegates play a role in the governance of the conference.
-As a delegate you: 1) Choose Board of Directors and Officers of the Conference 2) Approve annual budget 3) Decide on the OCWM Retention Rate 4) Set the per member fellowship dues rate 5) Adopt resolutions on behalf of the annual meetings 6) Bring concerns of the local church to the wider church 7) Educate your congregation about the mission and programs of the conference 8) Represent congregation at annual meetings, ecclesiastical councils, ordinations and installations of Pastors
+As a delegate you: 1) Choose Board of Directors and Officers of the Conference 2) Approve annual budget 3) Decide on the OCWM Retention Rate 4) Set the per member fellowship dues rate 5) Adopt resolutions on behalf of the annual meetings 6) Bring concerns of the local church to the wider church 7) Educate your congregation about the mission and programs of the conference 8) Represent congregation at annual meetings, ecclesiastical councils, ordinations and installations of Pastors.